 Biological Sciences Department

-The master's program in Biological Sciences with a concentration in Molecular Biology and Microbiology offers students training in the pursuit of rigorous scientific investigation with an emphasis on discovering the molecular mechanisms that underlie biological processes such as behavior, cell biology, immunology, microbial diversity, microbial engineering, pathogenesis, and neural development.
+The master's program in Biological Sciences with a concentration in Physiology offers students training in the pursuit of rigorous scientific investigation with an emphasis on the integrative nature of physiology across levels of organization from molecule to organism.
 During their research experience, students acquire the skills necessary to successfully address a variety of research questions under the guidance of faculty.

 Candidates must meet all the university admissions requirements.

-In addition, applicants must submit to the Graduate Coordinator for the Department of Biological Sciences a description of a potential research project and two letters of recommendation.
+In addition, applicants must submit to the Graduate Coordinator for the Department of Biological Sciences a 1-2 page personal statement that includes the following sections: an explanation of why the student wants to earn an MS or MA, their long-term goals and how the degree will help facilitate those goals, the names of up to three tenured or tenure-track faculty members whose research interests them, and two letters of recommendation.
 Applicants must also be accepted by a tenured or tenure-track faculty member in the Department of Biological Sciences prior to acceptance by the program.
-Applicants must contact tenured or tenure-track faculty members to ensure acceptance.
+It is the student's responsibility to contact any potential faculty advisors.
+For complete details on the student approval process, please visit: http://www.sjsu.edu/biology/graduate-programs/prospective-ms-students/index.html.

 Applicants from countries in which the native language is not English must achieve a minimum English-language proficiency test score as indicated on the Graduate Program Test Requirements webpage at GAPE.